 I was confident, despite being in my early 20s.
 I had done my homework and I had many idealized visions of what parenting and motherhood would look like.
 Immediately, my girl proved that she was much more in charge than I was!
 Arriving early, tired and jaundiced, this sweet little baby of mine had no desire to latch or to breastfeed.
 It was simply too much work for her little body and, despite reading every book out there and looking for local support, I just could not get breastfeeding to work for us.
 I pumped around the clock and became an exhausted crazy woman before finally succumbing completely to formula.

 Oh…the guilt.
 The guilt on this particular topic was incredibly heavy for me.
 I had done my research.
 I had taken several child development courses.
 I knew that breast was best.
 I was a perfectionist, and, for my sweet baby…I wanted everything to be perfect.
 But, on this basic element–feeding my baby–I felt like I had failed.

 I know that I am not alone in this guilt and struggle.
-I have somewhat come to terms with it, and have since had a very different, and healing, experience through nursing my second child–I even became a breastfeeding peer helper for awhile.
+I have somewhat come to terms with it, and have since had a very different, and healing, experience through nursing my second child.

 However, this experience seems to underscore my struggles with mothering–especially with mothering a daughter…who I relate to and identify with on a different level.

 It is the PRESSURE.

 The pressure to do better, be better, protect her, give her more.

 It is also the pressure to not become my own mother.

 The fear that I am not good enough, that I am failing, that I cannot keep her safe in this world, and that I will mess her up and give her my anxieties, perfectionism, and fears.